jiachenchen322/swdpwr/README.md

 swdpwr (This can be downloaded from: https://github.com/jiachenchen322/swdpwr/blob/main/swdpwr)

 The proper directory to swdpwr should be modified in the *.sas file in line "%let mydir=...".
 Please also check other paths in case of any unknown errors.

+Please refer to https://arxiv.org/abs/2011.06031 for more details and examples for using this SAS macro.